stanford-crfm/levanter/docs/Overview.md

     print(pjit_matmul(weights, inputs))
 ```

-This will partition the `weights`'s second axis along the `model` axis, and the `inputs`'s first axis along the `data` axis, and then do a
+This will partition the `weights`'s first axis and `inputs`'s second axis across the mesh, and then do a
 distributed matrix multiply.
-The result will be partitioned along both axes, so that no device shares any data with another device.
+The result will be partitioned along no axes, so it will be fully replicated across
+the mesh.

 ### Haliax's `named_pjit`